GeoscienceAustralia/tcrm/_sources/docs/setup.txt

 Source format options
 ---------------------

-For the input data source specified in the ``DataProcess -- Source`` option, there must be a corresponding section of the given name.
+For the input data source specified in the :menuselection:`DataProcess --> Source` option, there must be a corresponding section of the given name.
 In this example case, the source is specified as ``IBTRACS`` (the same as one of the ``Dataset`` options).
 The ``IBTRACS`` section therefore